bharat-kadchha/Core-And-Advance-Java-Practicals/hibernate-framework/hibernate-basic-concepts/DirtyCheckingConcept/README.md

 ###  DirtyCheckingConcept :

- - avoid to time consuming DATABASE action, updating table without effecting to other field it means query is perform only updating field.remaining unchanged.
+ - avoid time-consuming DATABASE action, updating table without effecting to another field it means the query is performed only updating the field. remaining unchanged.
  ```
    @DynamicUpdate
    public class StudentModel {
     }
  ```